 She dedicates also a part of her career to the contemporary repertoire.
 She conducted some first world performances as Buenos Aires Carpe Diem by Claudio Alsuyet, Il canto dell'amore trionfante opera by Paolo Coletta, viola concerto by Amanda Harberg etc.

 Nathalie Marin has been assistant conductor of Maestro Michel Tabachnik from 1994 to 1999.
 In 1999 she obtained her conducting Master degree at the “Danish Royal Academy” in Copenhagen.
 In 1998 she was assistant conductor of the “Royal Danish Opera” in Copenhagen.

-Nathalie Marin’s recordings include Serge Prokofief’s Peter and the wolf and Camille Saint Saens’ Carnaval des animaux with the Ensemble Orchestral de l’Isère.
-Leading the National Symphonic Orchestra of Ecuador, she recorded music by Debussy, Ravel, Satie, and flamenco music with the guitar soloist Serge Lopez, Cuentos Ecuatorianos for children by E. Florencia, Divertimento by E. Guevara, concerto for oboe by B. Blauth.
+Nathalie Marin’s recordings include Serge Prokofiev’s Peter and the wolf and Camille Saint Saens’ Carnaval des animaux with the Ensemble Orchestral de l’Isère.
+Leading the National Symphonic Orchestra of Ecuador, she recorded music by Debussy, Ravel, Satie, and flamenco music with the guitar soloist Serge Lopez, Cuentos Ecuatorianos for children by E. Florencia, Divertimento by E. Guevara, concerto for oboe by B. Blauth (oboe Jose Luis Urquieta).